markgbeckett/zx_spectrum_cpm/screen_loader/README.md

 ## Building and using the program

-To build the program you need to set up the [Z88DK development kit](https://github.com/z88dk) and a copy of [Gnu Make](https://www.gnu.org/software/make/).
+To build the program you need to the [Z88DK development kit](https://github.com/z88dk) and a copy of [Gnu Make](https://www.gnu.org/software/make/).

 To build your custom binary: